sporto/elm-tutorial/zh-TW/01-foundations/02-functions.md

 ## Partial application

+As explained above every function takes only one argument and returns another function or a result.
-In Elm you can take a function, like `add` above, and call it with only one argument, e.g. `add 2`.
+This means you can call a function like `add` above with only one argument, e.g. `add 2` and get a *partially applied function** back.
+This resulting function has a signature `Int -> Int`.

-This returns another function with the value `2` bound as the first parameter.
+`add 2` returns another function with the value `2` bound as the first parameter.
 Calling the returned function with a second value returns `2 + ` the second value:

 ```elm
 add2 = add 2
 add2 3 -- result 5
 ```

-Another way to think about a function signature like `add : Int -> Int -> Int` is that it is a function that takes one integer as argument and returns another function.
-The returned function takes another integer and returns an integer.

 Partial application is incredibly useful in Elm for making your code more readable and passing state between functions in your application.